 A few months later, I was surprised to find this very house pop up on a friend’s Facebook feed.
 I recognized it instantly.
 As I suspected, it was an old house that was recently renovated and converted into a bed and breakfast called La Casita Mercedes.
 I knew then and there we were coming back.

 Originally built as a private residence in 1939, La Casita Mercedes went through a two-and-a-half year renovation before reopening as a bed and breakfast in 2015.
-We booked a room here through AirBnB but you can reserve through Booking.com and Agoda as well.
+You can book a room here through Booking.com or Agoda.
 We paid PHP 1,894 per night in July 2017.

 It’s located in the resurgent Poblacion neighborhood of Makati, which is home to an increasing number of trendy bars and restaurants.
 It reminds me of what Malate in Manila used to be.
 La Casita Mercedes is walking distance to bigger hotels and commercial shopping areas like A Venue, Century City Mall, and Rockwell Center.